Truinto/ONI-Modloader-SimpleMods/src/CustomizeCritter/README.txt

 - traitId: id of trait to be used (may define new trait in trait_settings)
 - override_prefix: prefix of KAnim and CreatureBrain (behavior)
 - space_requirement: tile needed before critter is overcrowded
-- lifespan: negative values makes critter immortal; for actual life time see traits
+- lifespan: negative values makes critter immortal; positive values do nothing; for actual life time see traits
 - mass: weight of critter
 - width: horizontal space
 - height: vertical space